 So now you are up to speed on what underwater drones are, it is time to take a look at the best on the market:

-PowerVision PowerRay With VR Goggles – Best Overall Value
+PowerVision PowerRay With VR Goggles – Best For 4K

 PowerVision is one of the companies leading the way with underwater drone development and they seem to be hitting all the right notes with the PowerRay.
 When bundled with the Zeiss VR One Plus VR goggles it really does provide a truly immersive underwater experience – without the need to get wet.
 Even without the goggles, the controller provides you with everything you need to get some top quality video footage.